mit-crpg/OpenMOC/docs/source/usersguide/install.rst

   python setup.py install --user

+.. warning:: The :option:`--user` flag should be used verbatim and should **NOT** be replaced with your username.

 To compile and install the code in the directory of all Python packages accessible to all users of your machine (not recommended), run the following command::

   python setup.py install